 Recycling drives are surprisingly profitable school fundraisers.

-A recycling drive is a en environmentally friendly way to raise money for your school community.
+A recycling drive is an environmentally friendly way to raise money for your school community.
 There are two types of recycling drives you can organize during the school year:

-1. Invite students to participate in a bottle and can collection drive.
-It's is a simple and profitable school fundraising idea, can be run by students of any age, teach them about the environment, and littering.
+Invite students to participate in a bottle and can collection drive.
+It's a simple and profitable school fundraising idea, can be run by students of any age, and teaches them about the environment and littering.

-2. Encourage students to take part in an electronics recycling drive to collect computers and electronics from the local community.
-This option will require a partnership with your local eco-center to responsibly recycle the collected electronics, but can be a very profitable school fundraiser.
+Encourage students to take part in an electronics recycling drive to collect computers and electronics from the local community.
+This option will require a partnership with your local eco-center to recycle the collected electronics responsibly but it can be a very profitable school fundraiser.

 Book fairs are an educational way for elementary schools to raise money.

-There are two kinds of books fairs schools can encourage students to participate in:
+There are two kinds of book fairs schools can encourage students to participate in:

 Whichever approach you choose for your school fundraiser, there are a few tips to keep in mind: